dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ### The source code examples in this post are on Github

 The source code examples that I am writing about in this post can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-arrow-helper).
+This is also where I parke the source code examples for all of [my other blog posts on threejs](/categories/three-js/) as well.

 ### Version numbers matter

-When I first started this post I was using revision 98 of three.js, which was released in late October 2018.
-The last time I edited this post I was using revision revision 135 of threejs, and when it comes to the arrow helper at least it would seem that not much has changed.
+When I first started this post I was using revision 98 of threejs, which was released in late October 2018.
+The last time I edited this post I was using revision revision [146 of threejs, and updated the exmaples to be in line with the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) that I have set for myself with that revision.

-Still three.js is a project that is being developed, and at a fairly fast rate with new revisions continuing out what seems like every month almost.
+Threejs is a project that is being developed at a fairly fast rate with new revisions coming out what seems like every month almost.
 Although not much has changed with the arrow helper, a great deal has changed elsewhere in the library when I first started this post, and many of my other posts, and these changes can often result in code breaking.
 So if the code examples here break the first thing you should check is the version number of threejs that you are using.

 ## 1 - Some Basic examples of Arrow helpers in threejs